 Fluorescent lights save electricity and are a good choice for energy conservation.
 However, they do contain a very small amount of mercury sealed within the glass tubing, making the lights toxic and banned from being put in the trash.

-Currently, only Allied Waste of Daly City and GreenWaste (Portola Valley and Woodside) allow single family home residents to place compact fluroescent bulbs only in a bag on their recycling bins for pickup.
+Currently, only Allied Waste of Daly City and GreenWaste (Portola Valley and Woodside) allow residents in single family home to place compact fluroescent bulbs only in a bag on their recycling bins for pickup.

 Drop Where You Shop

 Some businesses that sell fluorescent lights will take used-up ones back from their customers.
 Since this service is voluntary, participating stores do change.